LLNL/axom/src/docs/sphinx/dev_guide/testing.rst

 Organization of tests in either language/framework are similar should follow the principles summarized in the guidelines above.
-Each Google Test or FRUIT file is compiled into its own executable that can be run directly or as a 'make' target.
+Each Google Test or FRUIT file is compiled into its own executable that can be run directly or as the build target ``test``.
 Each executable may contain multiple tests.
 So that running individual tests as needed is not overly burdensome, such as unit tests for a C++ class, we put all tests for distinct software units in files separate from those for other units.
 Tests within each file should be sized